fytz0/ws/README.md

 WS allows you to set your own editor command.
 The default is `vim -p` which will launch your files in vim in seperate tabs.
 To change this, open *~/.wsrc* and edit the field that reads `editor="vim -p"` to your preferred choice.

+##Licensing
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.

+##Contact and Bug Reports
+Bug reports can be filled at https://github.com/o-jay/ws/issues

+If you fix an issue or add new features please send a pull request and I'll be more than happy to merge your changes.

+If you have any issues you can contact me at *ojay@ojay.co.uk*